tradegecko/smaug/source/includes/asides/_webhooks.md

 You can use webhooks to receive notifications fo a collection of common events, see [the list here](#list-of-available-events).

-Once you've created a webhook via the API, any time that matching event is triggered in the customer's TradeGecko account, the endpoint will receive a POST request.
+Once you've created a webhook via the API, any time that matching event is triggered in the customer's QuickBooks Commerce account, the endpoint will receive a POST request.

 ### The Webhook notification